Take a look at the course syllabus for more details on the

 What is the expected weekly time commitment for the course?

-Participation in the course involves a time commitment of 3-5 hours per week, including didactic education (online lectures, assignments, readings), attendance at live Coaching Calls, and field work applying the new knowledge and skills to a project.
+Participation in the course involves a time commitment of 3-5 hours per week, including didactic education (online lectures, assignments, readings), attendance at All-Learner Calls, and field work applying the new knowledge and skills to a project.

 What are the requirements to receive a Certificate of Completion for the course?